ChrisWoodgate/chriswoodgate.github.io/_pages/cv.md

 Experience
 ------
 * October 2024 - Present: EPSRC Doctoral Prize Fellow, School of Physics, University of Bristol
   * Awarded a two-year independent research fellowship in the School of Physics at the University of Bristol.
 Based in the Theoretical Physics group and mentored by Prof. Nigel Wilding.
-My project proposes to investigate aspects of the physics of multicomponent transition metal oxides, in particular their electronic structure, magnetism, and phase behaviour.
+My project proposes to investigate aspects of the physics of multicomponent transition metal oxides, with a particular focus on their electronic structure and magnetism.
 Working with a range of experimental and computational collaborators, both at Bristol and externally.
 * October 2023 - September 2024: Research Fellow, University of Warwick
   * Based in the group of Prof. Julie B. Staunton.
   * Employed on a joint UK-US research project funded by the EPSRC (UK) and the NSF and DOE (US).
 The project is focussed on the design, synthesis, and manufacture of novel rare-earth-lean and rare-earth-free permanent magnets.